Code-rina/Travelgram/README.md

 ## Installation

-#### To install Travelgram on your local machine please clone the project repositor:
+#### To install Travelgram on your local machine please clone the project repository:
 * clone the project
 ```
 git clone https://github.com/Code-rina/Travelgram.git